TinyCircuits/Thumby-Website/docs/API/Audio.md

 # Audio

-*Note: Audio is not implemented on Thumby Web Code Editor Emulator*

 ### Functions

 `thumby.audio.play(freq, duration, duty)` | plays audio at sound frequency `freq` and duty cycle `duty` for `duration` in milliseconds without blocking code execution.
 For now, try searching 'music notes to frequency chart' to relate these parameters to musical notes. `freq` can technically range from 7Hz ~ 125MHz, but human hearing is in the 20 ~ 20000Hz range.
 Returns None